This article is part of a larger series on Retail Management.

 What ShipMonk Users Think

-ShipMonk appears to have a shining reputation with its users.
-Nearly all of its online reviews are positive, and many express utmost satisfaction with the company.
+ShipMonk has a generally good reputation with its users.
+Nearly all of its online reviews are positive, and several express utmost satisfaction with the company.

 Many reviewers cite the professionalism and attentiveness of their dedicated “Happiness Engineers,” even going as far as to describe them as feeling like part of their own staff.
 Impressive client support is a common theme in ShipMonk’s reviews.
 Users also mention efficient services, fast order turnaround time, and contentment with the simplicity of the software.

-Across the board, ShipMonk has minimal negative reviews—although the few existing 1-star ratings are highly descriptive and opinionated.
-One user commented that the company made numerous, frequent errors over the course of his contract and ultimately offered him a $250 payment to sign a non-disparagement agreement.
-If true, this would raise questions about the functionality and ethics of the company.
+ShipMonk has minimal negative reviews—but the existing 1-star ratings are highly descriptive and opinionated.
+One user commented that the company made numerous, frequent errors over the course of their contract and ultimately offered a $250 payment to sign a non-disparagement agreement.

 Other negative reviews mention general difficulty terminating the business relationship and disappointment in residential delivery fees and fuel surcharges hidden in the fine print.